Skip to content

 Telegram

-The telegram driver delivers via Telegram’s Bot API.
+The Telegram driver posts via Telegram’s Bot API.
 One bot token plus one chat_id maps to one destination — a personal chat, a group, or a channel.
-This page is both the field reference and the setup walkthrough.
-The pattern is the same shape as the Slack provider; the wrinkles are around finding your chat_id and parse_mode = "MarkdownV2", both of which trip people up the first time.
+The setup is the same shape as the Slack provider; the one thing that catches people out the first time is finding their chat_id.

 [[notifier]]